bigcommerce/dev-docs/docs/api-docs/partner/becoming-a-partner.md

 ## Getting a Sandbox Store

-To build a Marketplace app, you will need to have:
+To build a Marketplace app, you will need:

 * Sandbox store
 * Developer account at devtools.bigcommerce.com*
 * Be accepted as a BigCommerce partner.